 Preventing unauthorised take of water

-LMW, under the direction of the Department of Environment, Land, Water and Planning (DELWP), commenced a strategic review of its systems and processes to establish a best practice approach to investigate non-compliance and proactively manage the unauthorised take of water.
+LMW, under the direction of the Department of Environment, Land, Water and Planning (DELWP), commenced a strategic review of its systems and processes to establish a best practice approach to investigate non-compliance and proactively manage the unauthorised take of water to ensure a level playing field for all customers.

-Implementation of this framework will ensure an immediate response to unauthorised take through improved processes and technology, to assist customers to manage their balances and water use before unauthorised take occurs.
+Implementation of this framework will ensure a risk-based approach to unauthorised take through improved processes and technology, to assist customers to manage their balances and water use before unauthorised take occurs.
 This framework is governed by the Compliance and Enforcement Strategy 2019.

 Reporting breaches of compliance